 Readers Question: Given the current environment, is it a valid argument of companies that increasing workers salaries will cause a loss of competitiveness?
-For example, cutting entry level and middle level workers salary while increasing management salaries will not change the profit levels of a company much.
+For example, cutting entry-level and middle-level workers salary while increasing management salaries will not change the profit levels of a company much.

 Evaluation of Wage costs

-- It depends on how significant wage costs are as a % of the firms total costs.
+- It depends on how significant wage costs are as a % of the firm’s total costs.
 If the industry is labour intensive, such as farming or manufacturing or hairdressers, then an increase in wages will have a comparatively bigger impact on competitiveness.

 - In your example, you suggest a wage increase for only those in management.
 If the wage increase is only to part of the workforce, then the impact on competitiveness will be much lower.

 - It is possible a firm may increase wages, but not increase final prices, but accept a lower profit margin.
 For example, in a recession, firms may be reluctant to pass cost increases on to consumers.
-In this case, they won’t lose competitiveness but will lose profitability.
+In this case, they won’t lose competitiveness but they will lose profitability.

 Increased Wages and Increased Productivity

 Real wages have increased in the past 50 years.
-Rising real wages don’t necessarily lead to a loss of competitiveness – if there is a corresponding rise in labour productivity.
+But rising real wages don’t necessarily lead to a loss of competitiveness – if there is a corresponding rise in labour productivity.
 For example, improved technology has enabled a greater output per worker.
 This enables higher wages without a loss of competitiveness.
 In other words, labour costs more, but workers produce greater output, therefore the cost per output stays the same or even increases.